romuth/Taxi_service/README.md

 <h2 id="overview"> :cloud: Overview</h2>

 <p align="justify">
   In this project, you can enter the car into the database, with all the necessary information such as manufacturer, model, year of manufacture.
 Including all its drivers.
+You will be redirected to the registration page first, where you can create a new driver.Because of the filter
 </p>

 ### **Technologies used**